What is the easiest way to switch from macOS + Linux

 • It can recognize and work adequately with all your hardware out of the box.

-• It supports the latest Linux software.
+• It supports the latest software Linux.

 • It runs the GNOME desktop environment without any additional configuration.